CouchDB as the State Database¶

 CouchDB runs as a separate database process alongside the peer, therefore there are additional considerations in terms of setup, management, and operations.
-You may consider starting with the default embedded LevelDB, and move to CouchDB if you require the additional complex rich queries.
-It is a good practice to model chaincode asset data as JSON, so that you have the option to perform complex rich queries if needed in the future.
+It is a good practice to model asset data as JSON, so that you have the option to perform complex JSON queries if needed in the future.

 Any field beginning with an underscore, "_"